AFB Recognition Test (via Proctor)

 Obtain and read/study the AFB Manual, “Elimination of American Foulbrood without the use of drugs” 2nd edition.
 Known as ‘the yellow book’, available from beekeeping supply stockists and the Apiculture New Zealand – click here to go to the online shop

 Study the competency photos as these will be in the test and all questions relating to these photos must be correct.
-A copy of these photos can be found here.
 Also please study all the links on our website relating to AFB, symptoms, progression, spread etc.